antonioalmeida/feup-comp/README.md

 #### INTERMEDIATE REPRESENTATIONS (IRs):
 (for example, when applicable, briefly describe the HLIR (high-level IR) and the LLIR (low-level IR) used, if your tool includes an LLIR with structure different from the HLIR)

+Although we did not use IRs to generate the code, we used an IR to implement optimization -r.
+That IR consists of an array of instructions, that contains all the instructions of a given function.
+Each instruction contains its uses and defs and also the id's of instructions that are its antecessor and successor.

 #### CODE GENERATION: